 She didn't say anything, just put her hand over his as he stood there staring out at the roof.

 "Mine died too."
 She looked down.
 "At least your dad was proud of you."

-He glanced at her, saw that her face was resigned.
-As if this was pain she had grown used to over time, not pain that had hit all at once.
+He glanced at her and saw that her face was resigned.
+As if this was pain she'd grown used to over time, not pain that had hit all at once.
 "I'm sure yours was proud of you."

 He thought she would say more, but she didn't.
 Her hand squeezed his though.

 "He'd collapsed.
 He...he was dead and had been for a while—there was nothing I could do."
 He felt her hand tighten on his again—if it had been Carol touching him, he would have brushed her off.
 Brushing her off had probably been what had made her look for someone new in the first place.
 "He'd been doing something to the rowboat.
 I could have done it.
 If he'd asked."

 "They never ask.
 They just do things.
 Until one day, they don't do anything ever again."
 She let go of him.
 "My dad was in a car accident.
 He lingered."